Error-331/code_tests/docs/bible/quotes.md

 ...Correction and patience must go hand in hand.
 Correction without patience is anger.
 Patience without correction is avoidance.
 Being a godly leader requires both in equal balance...

-##### Overcoming Procrastination
+#### Overcoming Procrastination

-"If a man is lazy, the rafters sag; If his hands are idle, the house leaks."
+*"If a man is lazy, the rafters sag; If his hands are idle, the house leaks."*

 **(Ecclesiastes 10:18 NIV)**

 ...It may seem harsh, but laziness is a leaned behavior...

 ...In the same way it takes time to develop patterns of procrastination...

+#### Suffering

+*"For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake."*

+**(Philippians 1:29)**

+...Yet, from a biblical standpoint, suffering is the means by which the Lord conforms us into the image of the Son (Romans 8:29)...

+...When "bad" things happen in our lives, may we not ask, "Why me?" but rather, "What are you teaching me?"